MOohTus/ODAMNet/docs/source/pages/analysis/example1.rst

 .. _example1:

 ==================================================
-Example 1 : data source from requests
+Example 1 : data are extracted with requests
 ==================================================

 Study the link between vitamin A and rare diseases